Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Discussion

-\subsubsection{Construct validity}
+\subsubsection{Construct Validity}

 Construct validity concerns the extent to which the measurements used in a study accurately reflect the theoretical constructs they are intended to represent.
-In our work, a central concern is whether the \emph{\gls{ds}} metric appropriately captures the effectiveness of each method in identifying differences in \gls{mr} violations and in exploring diverse regions of the search space.
+In our work, a central concern is whether the \emph{\gls{ds}} metric appropriately captures each method's effectiveness in identifying differences in \gls{mr} violations and in exploring diverse regions of the search space.
 Although this metric is designed to reflect these aspects, it may not fully encompass all dimensions of solution quality or diversity.

-\subsubsection{Conclusion validity}
+\subsubsection{Conclusion Validity}

 Conclusion validity refers to the extent to which a research conclusion can be trusted.
 A notable limitation in our experiments is the relatively small number of repetitions, i.e., 10 runs per method, due to the substantial computational costs involved.
-To mitigate the risk of statistical error from this limited sample size, we report descriptive statistics along with their corresponding confidence intervals.
+To mitigate the risk of statistical error due to this small sample size, we report descriptive statistics along with their corresponding confidence intervals.
 This approach helps convey both the central trends and the uncertainty in the results, providing a more reliable basis for interpreting our findings.